XRP Price Reaches $0.59 (XRP)

-XRP (XRP) traded 1.9% lower against the US dollar during the one day period ending at 19:00 PM E.T. on September 22nd.
-One XRP coin can now be purchased for approximately $0.59 or 0.00000923 BTC on major exchanges.
-XRP has a total market cap of $33.12 billion and $888.11 million worth of XRP was traded on exchanges in the last day.
-Over the last seven days, XRP has traded up 2.4% against the US dollar.
+XRP (XRP) traded up 0.6% against the dollar during the 1-day period ending at 18:00 PM E.T. on September 24th.
+XRP has a total market capitalization of $33.24 billion and approximately $964.75 million worth of XRP was traded on exchanges in the last 24 hours.
+Over the last seven days, XRP has traded up 0.3% against the dollar.
+One XRP coin can now be bought for approximately $0.59 or 0.00000920 BTC on exchanges.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.